-No one can tell us what to believe about ourselves, about what we’re capable of, and what our life is about.
-We get to decide what we want to believe – it’s the concept of the mind over matter.
+No one can tell us what to believe about ourselves, what we’re capable of, or what our life is about.
+We get to decide what we want to believe—it’s the concept of mind over matter.

 On this third part of our four-part series on the topic of resilience, we take a look at the types of beliefs that support perseverance and keep us from giving up on our goals.

 Join us to find out what makes us stay true to our commitment and discover the questions that will help keep you moving toward your goal until you reach your desired results.

 Grab your copy of our new Wisdom From The Life Coach School Podcast book.
 It covers a decade worth of research, on life-changing topics from the podcast, distilled into only 200 pages.
 It's the truest shortcut to self development we have ever created!

 - What is an obstacle and how obstacles are created.

 - The power of the “mind over matter” concept.